Cam Cameron: Return to Indiana

 Cameron returned to his alma mater to serve as the head coach for the Indiana University Hoosiers in 1997.
-In five seasons, he achieved a record of 18-37.
+In five seasons, he achieved a record of 18–37.
 Cameron brought an explosive offense to Indiana with highly effective offensive players such as Antwaan Randle El.
 Indiana averaged 23.6 points per game under Cameron's guidance.
 In fact, Randle El became the first player in NCAA Division I history to pass for 40 career touchdowns and score 40 career rushing touchdowns.
 He finished his college career as fifth on the all-time NCAA total yardage list, and became the first player in college football history to record 2,500 total yards for each of four consecutive years.

 Although Cameron's Indiana teams won less than one-third of their games, Indiana was recognized by the American Football Coaches Association for its exemplary football graduation rates in each of Cameron's final four seasons.
 He was fired after the 2001 season.

 San Diego Chargers

-From 2002–2006, he served as the offensive coordinator for the San Diego Chargers.
+From 2002 to 2006, he served as the offensive coordinator for the San Diego Chargers.
 In 2004, San Diego scored 446 points, third-highest in the NFL that year and the third-most in team history.
 Following the 2004 campaign, Sports Illustrated named Cameron its Offensive Assistant of the Year.
 In 2005, the Chargers averaged 26.1 points per game, fifth in the NFL in that category.
 In 2006, the Chargers offense amassed a team-record 494 points while paving the way for league MVP LaDainian Tomlinson to break the single-season touchdown record.
 In addition to Tomlinson, Cameron had the opportunity to work with Pro Bowl quarterbacks Drew Brees and Philip Rivers, as well as All-Pro tight end Antonio Gates in San Diego.
 He brought in former Hoosier Kris Dielman as left guard.

 Miami Dolphins

-Cameron was interviewed for a number of head coaching jobs, including the Houston Texans and St. Louis Rams vacancies following the 2005 season but was not hired.
+Cameron was interviewed for a number of head coaching jobs, including the Houston Texans and St. Louis Rams vacancies following the 2006 season but was not hired.
 Cameron also interviewed for the head coaching jobs with the Arizona Cardinals and Atlanta Falcons in January 2007 but Miami was the only club that made an offer.

 By the time Cameron arrived, the Dolphins were coming off the abrupt resignation of their head coach Nick Saban, despite repeatedly saying he would stay in Miami and denied rumors of him taking the Alabama head coaching job.
-His 2007 Dolphins lost 13 consecutive games to start the season, before beating the Baltimore Ravens in overtime on December 16 for their first and only win that season.
+Cameron's 2007 Dolphins lost 13 consecutive games to start the season, before beating the Baltimore Ravens in overtime on December 16 for their first and only win of the year.
 The Dolphins ended the 2007 season in last place in the AFC East with a franchise-worst 1–15 record, the worst record in the NFL that year and the worst in the team's 40-year history.
 On January 3, 2008, newly hired general manager Jeff Ireland announced Cameron had been fired along with most of his staff.